 Even as the manufacturing industry picks up speed, concern is rampant when it comes to how to cultivate the manufacturing workforce necessary for future operations.
 Will there be enough employees to meet tomorrow’s needs?
 What about the oft-discussed manufacturing skills gap?

-A variety of studies, including the third Skills Gap study done by the Manufacturing Institute and Deloitte Consulting LLC, contend that the manufacturing skills gap is widening – and that during the 2015-2025 decade, of the three and half million manufacturing jobs that will need to be filled due to baby boomer retirements and industry growth, two million jobs will go unfilled.
+A variety of studies, including the fourth Skills Gap study done by the Manufacturing Institute and Deloitte Consulting LLC, contend that the manufacturing skills gap is widening – and that during the 2015-2025 decade, of the three and half million manufacturing jobs that will need to be filled due to baby boomer retirements and industry growth, two million jobs will go unfilled.

 That is a sobering statistic indeed, and one that has communities, businesses and educational partners across America scrambling to stay ahead of the curve.